siberianfox/g2wiki/Power-Management.md

 </pre>

 ###{me:...} Motor Enable
-This will turn on any motor that is not disabled ($1pm=0).
-If provided a valid motor number it will enable that motor only.
+This will turn on any motor that is not disabled, i.e. not `{1pm:0}`.
+If a non-zero value is provided it will enable the motors for that many seconds.
+This is useful when attempting manual operations such as tool changes to ensure that the motors do not energize before the operation is complete. `{md:n}` can be used to disable the motors once the operation is complete.

 ###{md:...} Motor Disable
 This will turn off any motor that is not permanently enabled ($1pm=1).
 If provided a valid motor number it will disable that motor only.